Edit Item Details

 Required.
 The item type controls how the item behaves.
 See Item Types for more information.
 You cannot change the list of available item types (this list is defined by Auctria) although you can change the item type defined for an item at any time.

 Item categories are user-defined.
 You can use categories in the online, or printed, catalog to group similar items together.
-See Item Categories for more information.
+See Categories for more information.

 The Live# determines the order in which items are auctioned in a live event.